For an explanation of the application process, first see Becoming a Participant.

 |April 29-May 6||Blues Week 3|

 Candidates are encouraged to aim for the early application deadline rather than wait until the last few days before the final deadline to apply.
-This helps prevent candidates from missing the application window altogether due to last-minute technical or other issues (such as problems filming or uploading video) and also greatly helps The Experiment balance the workload of processing applications.
+This helps prevent candidates from missing the application window altogether due to last-minute technical or other issues (such as problems filming or uploading video) and also greatly helps The Experiment by spreading out the work required to process applications.
 As a small incentive and thanks, those who apply by the early deadline and get accepted will receive $5 worth of vouchers to the in-house “store”.

 The Experiment is priced similarly to other week-long swing dance camps in the US and Europe after factoring in costs such as lodging, meals, and airport ground transportation (all of which The Experiment provides).

-The cancellation deadline for partial refunds (minus $250 which is nonrefundable) is December 15.
-After this date there are no cancellations/refunds for any reason.
+The cancellation deadline for partial refunds (minus $250 which is nonrefundable from the outset) is December 15.
+After this date there are no cancellations/refunds for any reason, and those who confirmed enrollment accept responsibility for payment of their spot in full.

 This policy is necessary due to the structure of the camp which makes resolving cancellations exceedingly difficult, as doing so often requires shuffling other participants between weeks in a cascading series of changes in addition to filling the final vacancy.